1 Bioconductor Package Submissions

 • Comply with Package Guidelines.

 • Your package cannot depend on any package (or version of a package) that is not (yet) available on CRAN or Bioconductor.
-The package should work with whatever current version of the package is publically available.
+The package should work with whatever current version of the package is publicly available.

 1.2 Types of Packages